SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

         self.add_slice(first_slice)

-This slice would be assigned with slice_id = 0 if it's the first slice added to the experiment.
+This slice would be assigned with `slice_id = 0` if it's the first slice added to the experiment.
 The experiment could also add another slice::

         second_slice = copy.deepcopy(first_slice)
-        second_slice['freq'] = 13200 #kHz
+        second_slice['freq'] = 13200 # kHz
         second_slice['comment'] = 'This is my second slice, it has a different frequency.'

         self.add_slice(second_slice, interfacing_dict={0: 'SCAN'})

 Notice that you must specify interfacing to an existing slice when you add a second or greater order slice to the experiment.
-To see the types of interfacing that can be used, see above section 'Interfacing Types Between Slices'.
+To see the types of interfacing that can be used, see the above section `Interfacing Types Between Slices`_.

 This experiment is very similar to the twofsound experiment.
 To see examples of common experiments, look at :doc:`experiments`.